crcn/tandem-old/packages/tandem-app/README.md

 - [ ] DND elements to stage

 - [ ] WARM UP
+  - [ ] ability to focus on new selectors
   - [ ] CSS inspector styles are out of order.
 See td-dropdown
   - [ ] width/height labels around hovered & selected stage items (like inspector)
   - [ ] get padding / margin stage tool working again